 The optional navigation system receives less favorable reviews from owners.
 While some find it easy to use, others feel that it is outdated (missing many local roads) and not user-friendly, and one finds it frustrating that the system will not work unless the car is in park.
 Opinions of the new look of the Avalon are similarly mixed, with some admiring its refreshed styling and others continuing to feel the look is dated, or pleasing enough, but not attention grabbing (if that is one’s goal).
 Other criticisms include the small trunk and substandard stock tires (Bridgestones), while owners’ wish lists include a sport-suspension option to improve road feel and handling, as well as a blind-spot system.

-Talk about the 2011 Toyota Avalon
+2011 Toyota Avalon Top Comparisons

 Toyota Avalon Questions